Mastering Moshi's Terminal Keyboard

 The complete guide to Moshi's custom keyboard — built for terminal power users, not shrunken from desktops

-TL;DR: Moshi's keyboard gives you dedicated Ctrl, Alt, Esc, Tab, and arrow keys.
-Long-press Ctrl for shortcuts panels with tmux, Claude Code commands, and common Ctrl combos.
-Double-tap the keyboard button for Enter.
+TL;DR: Moshi's keyboard gives you dedicated Ctrl, Alt, Esc, Tab, arrow keys, custom shortcuts, and a D-pad.
+Long-press Ctrl for shortcut panels that adapt to your host — tmux, Zellij, or Herdr, plus Claude Code, Codex, and Cursor commands, and common Ctrl combos.
+Double-tap the keyboard button for Enter, or use chat mode when you want to review a dictated prompt before sending it.

 The Problem with Mobile Keyboards